Medical expert of the article

 - enteral insufficiency.

-Massive blood loss is the loss of one BCC within 24 hours or 0.5 volume of BCC for 3 hours.
-At a trauma of 30-40% massive blood loss leads to fatal outcomes.
-In the description of this section, let us dwell on the factors contributing to early diagnosis and methods of correction of anemia and hypovolemia in this category of victims using the protocol Management of bleeding, the following major trauma a European guideline, 2007.
-In carrying out resuscitation activities in victims with an undetected source of bleeding, a rapid diagnosis of the source for its elimination, restoration of perfusion and achievement of hemodynamic stability.
+Massive blood loss is the loss of one BCC within 24 hours or 0.5 BCC volume within 3 hours.
+In trauma, massive blood loss leads to death in 30-40%.
+In the description of this section, we will focus on the factors that contribute to early diagnosis and methods of correction of anemia and hypovolemia in this category of victims, using the Management of bleeding following major trauma a European guideline, 2007 protocol.
+When performing resuscitation measures in victims with an undetected source of bleeding, rapid diagnosis of the source is necessary to eliminate it, restore perfusion and achieve hemodynamic stability.

 - Reducing the time from injury to surgery improves the prognosis (level A).